ladenberger/bmotion-prob-standalone/README.md

 # Building the binary with predefined visualisation

-(1) Put your visualisation into the folder "resources".
+(1) Put your visualisation into the folder "resources/workspace".

-(2) Run the following command, where XXX is the path of the html template file in the resources folder (e.g. myvis/vis.html):
+(2) Run the following command, where XXX is the path to the html template file in the resources folder (e.g. myvis/vis.html):

 ```
 gradle -Pvisualisation="myvis/vis.html" buildAll